 Each woman is an exclusive spice mix, accentuating the flavors (her essential characteristics) and fragrances (her lingering influence) which are most appropriate for her purpose.
 A good woman protects and preserves her uniqueness.
 She strives to be the best of who she is, while inspiring other women—sisters, daughters, female students—to be the best of who they are.

-The woman in the Song makes a bold self-assessment; “My perfume spread its fragrance” (1:12).
-In response to her lover’s compliment she declares with confidence, “Blow on my garden, that its fragrance may spread everywhere."
+Be confident: The woman in the Song makes a bold self-assessment; “My perfume spread its fragrance” (1:12).
+In response to her lover’s compliment, she declares with confidence, “Blow on my garden, that its fragrance may spread everywhere."
 (4:16).

 Do you know your flavor?
 It is what people commend you for, most often.